Copper masks are the latest craze. Should you buy one?

 Historically, copper has been used in hospital door knobs and IV stands to curb the spread of illness.
 It has also been used in fabric.
 Schmidt points to an innovator in this space, Virginia-based Cupron, which invented a copper-infused fabric more than a decade ago.
 These fabrics have been made into bedsheets and pillowcases in hospitals.
 Microbiologist Phyllis Kuhn was another early advocate of using copper in hospitals.
 She developed a mask made from 99.95% copper mesh, which she sells on her website for $25.

 Now, as coronavirus has swept across the planet and forced more people to wear masks, more companies are thinking about incorporating copper into masks.
-Companies like shoe startup Atoms, The Futon Shop, and Israeli tech company called Argaman have all started selling copper masks, which cost between $10 and $70 a pop.
-“These fabrics have been around for some time, it’s just COVID that makes it new again,” Schmidt says.
+Companies like shoe startup Atoms, The Futon Shop, and an Israeli tech company called Argaman have all started selling copper masks, which cost between $10 and $70 a pop.
+“These fabrics have been around for some time—it’s just COVID that makes it new again,” Schmidt says.

 Cupron, for instance, has started making cloth masks that contain a mix of cotton fibers and polyester blended with cotton, although they’re not available for individual purchase.
 Last week, the University Hospitals of Cleveland Medical Center bought 25,000 for employees.
 Daniel Simon, the chief clinical and scientific officer of UHCMC, says that N95 and surgical masks are being reserved for workers caring for confirmed COVID-19 patients.
 Meanwhile, the copper masks will be worn by all other employees.
 “We believe copper masks are more effective at protecting our workers than a simple cloth mask because the copper in them kills germs,” Simon says.